 Participate in the cutting-edge research being done at IUP

-this summer (Summer Sessions I and II) during the annual Research Experience for Summer Scholars
+this summer (Summer Sessions I and II) during the annual Research Experiences for Summer Scholars

 The RESS program promises some of